janbjorge/pgqueuer/docs/index.rst

 Introduction
 ============
-pgqueuer is a minimalist, high-performance job queue library for Python, leveraging the robustness of PostgreSQL.
-Designed for simplicity and efficiency, pgqueuer uses PostgreSQL's LISTEN/NOTIFY to manage job queues effortlessly.
+PGQueuer is a minimalist, high-performance job queue library for Python, leveraging the robustness of PostgreSQL.
+Designed for simplicity and efficiency, PGQueuer uses PostgreSQL's LISTEN/NOTIFY to manage job queues effortlessly.

-The repository is hosted on `github <https://github.com/janbjorge/pgqueuer>`_
+The repository is hosted on `github <https://github.com/janbjorge/PGQueuer>`_

 Installation
 ------------

-Install pgqueuer using pip:
+Install PGQueuer using pip:

 .. code-block:: bash

-    pip install pgqueuer
+    pip install PGQueuer

 Features